mit-pdos/sigmaos/tutorial/02_remote_dev.md

 $ lsblk
 ```

-Then, run the `cloudlab/upgrade-linux.sh` with your cloudlab username, machine
-name, and partition block name.
 For example, on `c220g5` machines, this is `/dev/sda4`.

+Once you have this information, use it to fill in the `cloudlab/env.sh`
+environment file with your username and the path to the large, unmounted block
+device.

-Then, upgrade the Linux Kernel on each machine by running:
+Then, run the `cloudlab/configure-kernel.sh` with each machine name as follows:

 ```
 $ cd cloudlab
-$ ./upgrade-linux.sh USER HOSTNAME BLKDEV
+$ ./configure-kernel.sh HOSTNAME
 ```

 If you are setting up a multi-machine clutser, it may be convenient to run this